wp-plugins/bogo-buddypress/readme.txt

 That is correct, Bogo does not currently support this.
 Please link manually for the time being.

 == Changelog ==

+= 2.1 =

+- made the BogoBP XProfile settings a little prettier

 = 2.0 =